-Listed here you'll find the top colleges offering General Agriculture degrees in the Far Western US region for your budget.
-General Agriculture students made up 281 of the Far Western US region's graduates in 2015.
-These graduates will go on to make about $36,161 starting out and $62,142 mid-career.
-Starting and mid-career pay are a few of many factors that go into determining the best value General Agriculture schools of the Far Western US region.
+Find a top quality General Agriculture college for a reasonable price in the Far Western US region by using the rankings here.
+General Agriculture students made up 316 of the Far Western US region's grads in 2016.
+Starting out in their careers, these grads will earn about $36,161 and $62,142 mid-career.
+Starting and mid-career earnings are some of the numerous variables which go into identifying the top value General Agriculture degree programs of the Far Western US region.

 Read the methodology breakdown of the top value rankings for additional details and components that determine the top value General Agriculture universities and colleges in the Far Western US area.

 California State University - Fresno is among your best bets if you're planning on studying General Agriculture.
 The location in a big city is wonderful for scholars trying to find adequate prospects for social networking, experience, and discovery.

 Applicants shouldn't let concerns about affordability prevent them from deciding on California State University - Fresno as 75.0% of students get some sort of school funding.
 California State University - Fresno does not require freshman students to live on-campus.
 A virtual tour may be a good way to explore California State University - Fresno.

 California State University - Chico is a wonderful option for individuals interested in a General Agriculture major.
 Soon after graduation, agriculture students usually make around $38,244 in the first five years of their career.
 Placed in Chico, California, this institution is a very good option for students who enjoy the joy of a large city.

 With 52.7% of the teachers working full time, students are certain to get lots of interaction with professors.
 This school also has graduate degree programs for those who would like to continue after achieving a four-year degree.
 A virtual tour could be a good way to explore California State University - Chico.